UoA-eResearch/mytardis_ingestion/README.md

 #### Profiles

 This process may include analysis of one or more run-file formats that are created by the instrument.
 Parsing is therefore customised on an instrument-by-instrument basis as Profiles.
 A Profile must be specified when ingesting metadata.
 Each extends the **_IProfile_** class, and contain a custom set of parsing functions run by an extractor.
-Extractors all extend the **_IMetadataExtractor_** class and use the **extract()** function to take Path containing instrument specific metadata files and parse them into a set of python objects suitable for the **__IngestionFactory__**.
+Extractors all extend the **_IMetadataExtractor_** class and use the **extract()** function to take Path containing instrument specific metadata files and parse them into a dictionary of python objects suitable for the **__IngestionFactory__**.

 Current profiles are listed in [**profile_register.py**](src/profiles/profile_register.py).